 Dear Collaborators,

-Solar activity has continued at a low-to-mid level since the last message.
+Solar activity has reduced further since the last message.
+A small number

 See http://www.SolarMonitor.org for images and